-Start with finding a dedicated bag or pocket in your carry-on to keep all chargers, cords and tech stuff so you can easily grab what you need while on the move.
+First I always start with finding a dedicated bag or pocket in my carry-on to keep all chargers, cords and tech stuff to easily grab on the move.
 There’s nothing worse than digging for a cord when your battery is about to run out!

 Your smart phone will likely be your go to resource.
 It serves as your phone and a quick way to pull up boarding passes, maps, hotel, travel info and booking details all in one place.
 I may complain about the ubiquitous phone but when traveling it’s a must have accessory!